jackellenberger/emojme/README.md

   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * _optional_: `--save` will save actual emoji data, rather than just adminList json.
   * _optional_: `--user` will create an additional adminList of only $USER's emoji, and will `--save` only $USER's emoji if that option is supplied.
-  * _optional_: `--no-cache` will force a redownload of emoji adminlist.
+  * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
 * `upload`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * **requires** at least one `--src` source json file.